What are the best restaurants in Fairhope?

 Speaking of Panini Pete’s, Sunset Pointe is Pete’s latest venture into a more traditional, yet innovative restaurant.
 Offering the most lovely view of Fly Creek Marina, with dreamy sunset views, the food features local seafood, but also offers mouthwatering steaks and burgers as well.
 An open teaching-kitchen brings surprising new combinations to the ever-changing menu.
 I’ve tried just about everything on the menu and love it all, but my favorites are the bouillabaisse and the skirt steak.
 My sons love the tuna burger.

-Thyme by the Bay – Gorgeous outdoor seating overlooking Mobile Bay, this newcomer to the restaurant scene is operated by long-time restauranteurs who know what customers like.
+Thyme – Recently moved to Section Street, this new location is still operated by long-time restauranteurs who know what customers like.
 Homemade soups and their own house-made ravioli recipe are also offered with a certified angus steak that has received rave reviews.
 Very good food with a little bit of everything, and all of it being very inventive.
-Very small seating areas, but will soon open a new location in downtown.
-Stay tuned!
+Reservations for dinner are recommended.

 Gambino’s – I think this was the first restaurant we ate in when we visited Fairhope.
 Locals have always loved this place and it features not only delicious Italian dishes, but also a selection of local seafood as well as other standard items.
 Last time I checked, it had a lunch buffet, with a southern flair.
 Here’s a previous review I gave it.